Overlay

 Things to think about:

-• A local surveyor may be most useful as they are likely to be more familiar with the local housing market.
+• A local surveyor may be most useful.
+After all, they’re likely to be more familiar with the housing market in your area.

-• If you're buying a property that is for some reason unusual, it may be a good idea to seek a surveyor with specific experience assessing similar properties.
+• Buying a property with unusual features?
+It may be worth seeking a surveyor with specific experience assessing similar properties.

-• You may wish to wait for your mortgage application to be agreed before paying out for a survey.
+• You may wish to wait for your mortgage application.

 warning Message